Many women with postpartum depression report struggling to breastfeed, or at least feeling that extra pressure to do so.

 Aromatherapy – diffuse some essential oils, check out Plant Therapy’s starter kits!

-Practice Deep Breathing – clear your mind completely and take some slow, deep breaths while you feed baby.
+Practice Deep Breathing – yoga and meditation can help you to clear your mind completely.
+Try to use slow, deep breaths while you feed baby.

 Nurse while in the bath – nursing your baby (or pumping) while sitting in a warm bath can help your body and mind relax enough to let the milk flow effortlessly.